 Our technologically advanced power stations in Rotterdam, The Hague and Leiden provide district heating to residents and ensures a reliable supply of energy in the built environment.
 At the Maasvlakte, we operate on an industrial scale and provide flexible services to help industrial customers with their energy transition.

-To help the phase-in of clean energy, we also aim to supply a range of innovative energy products to our partners and customers throughout the Zuid-Holland region.
+To help the phase-in of clean energy, we also aim to supply a range of innovative energy products and services to our partners and customers throughout the Zuid-Holland region.
 This includes providing steam to industrial facilities located near our power plants and using biomass with sustainability proof (such as SBP, GGL, FSC and PEFC) and industrial by-products (such as biopropane) to generate power and heat.

 Uniper City Power Plants